jeremytammik/tbc/a/2002_dll_hell_gbxml.md

 }
 </pre>

+Thank you, Onur Er!

 ####<a name="6"></a> RFA Export to MongoDB

-To wrap up, [Lalo Ibarra](https://www.linkedin.com/in/eduardo-ibarra91/) of Mexico City shares one of [his favourite classes built with #VSC and #MongoDB to facilitate the export of data from Revit families](https://www.linkedin.com/posts/activity-7089535064467795968-A5lj?utm_source=share&utm_medium=member_desktop):
+To wrap up, Eduardo [Lalo Ibarra](https://www.linkedin.com/in/eduardo-ibarra91/) of Mexico City shares one of [his favourite classes built with #VSC and #MongoDB to facilitate the export of data from Revit families](https://www.linkedin.com/posts/activity-7089535064467795968-A5lj?utm_source=share&utm_medium=member_desktop):

-I guess the class implementation is encoded in the attached image files on LinkedIn:
+The class implementation is encoded in the attached image files on LinkedIn:

 <center>
 <img src="img/li_mongodb_export_1.jpg" alt="MongoDB export" title="MongoDB export" width="400"/>